mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 * Provide a set of documentation/tools/roadmaps for Mojaloop platform implementers to ensure they can implement the mandatory tasks required for fraud risk management at the Hub.

 ## Extend Bulk Transfer
-* Design a PoC for advanced Bulk Payment Use Cases such as Bulk Lookup, Bulk Quote & Transfers for multiple Payee FSPs and present to the CCB
+* PoC Designs for advanced Bulk Payment Use Cases such as Bulk Lookup, Bulk Quote & Transfers for multiple Payee FSPs and present to the CCB

 ## Leadership & Community Management
 * Restructure community governance committees: Community Leadership Comittee (CLC), Design Authority (DA), Change Control Board (CCB)